The Celestial Sphere

 In the next article we add sidereal time, hour angles, and the conversions that turn fixed celestial addresses into positions in your local sky.

-I make these as gifts for special occasions — births, anniversaries, moments worth keeping.
+I make these as gifts for births, anniversaries, moments worth keeping.
+I am considering opening this practice more widely, carefully and in small numbers.

-Each constellation is a 25×25 cm slate plaque — laser-engraved, gold-painted by hand, boxed in carved larch.
-Around 6 hours of work per tile.
-Indicative price: €150 – €200.
+Each constellation is a 25×25 cm slate plaque, laser-engraved and painted by hand in gold, boxed in carved larch.
+Around six hours of focused work go into each piece.
+Indicative price, €150 to €200.